<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=237529983442856&amp;ev=PageView&amp;noscript=1">

 Example: I'm going back to school after a long break and am worried about technology changes.

-You can also look for getting started resources from your school, helpful tips from others online or on youtube, or a friend who's already in online school that might be able to point you in the right direction.
+• You can find resources from your school, tips online or on YouTube, or ask a friend in online school for guidance.

 Example: I want to focus on classes (and a degree) that will help me get a job after graduation.